deneonet/dxma/README.md

 ### Building

 To build the `dx12-ma` library, include the source files in your project and link against the DirectX 12 SDK.
-Ensure that your build environment is set up to use C++17 or later.
+Ensure that your build environment is configured to use C++17 or later.

 ### Configuration

-Before including the `dx12_ma.h` header file, you can define configuration options to customize the behavior of the allocator.
+Before including the `dx12_ma.h` header file, you can define configuration options to customize the allocator's behavior.
 The following options are available:

 ```cpp
 #define DX12_MA_HEAP_BLOCK_SIZE 128 * UINT16_MAX // Custom block size, default: 64 * UINT16_MAX